Cox-Andrew/windows-dev-setup/README.md

 ---

-You will probably need to relog after installing these tools to get them to show on PATH correctly.
+You will probably need to relog or `refreshenv` after installing these tools to get them to show on `PATH` correctly.

 ---